zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 10. If there is no SOA SERIAL in the *MNAME Nameservers* set, then terminate these procedures.

-11. For each SOA SERIAL (per name server name and IP address pair) in *MNAME Nameservers* do:
+11. For each SOA SERIAL (per SOA MNAME name server name and IP address pair) in *MNAME Nameservers* do:
     1. For each SOA SERIAL in *SERIAL Nameservers* do:
        1. Compare both SOA SERIAL values (using the arithmetic in [RFC1982]).
-          1. If the one from *SERIAL Nameservers* is higher, then add SOA MNAME name server name and IP address of the current SOA SERIAL value from the *MNAME Nameservers* set to the *MNAME Not Master* set, and go to next SOA SERIAL (from the *MNAME Nameservers* set).
+       2. If the one from *SERIAL Nameservers* is higher, then add SOA MNAME name server name, IP address and SOA SERIAL of the current SOA SERIAL value from the *MNAME Nameservers* set to the *MNAME Not Master* set, and go to next SOA SERIAL (from the *MNAME Nameservers* set).
-          2. Go to next SOA SERIAL (from the *SERIAL Nameservers* set).
-    2. Add SOA MNAME name server name and IP address (from the *MNAME Nameservers* set) to the *MNAME Is Master* set.
+    2. Add SOA MNAME name server name and IP address to the *MNAME Is Master* set.
-    3. Go to next SOA SERIAL (from the *SERIAL Nameservers* set).

-12. If the set *MNAME Not Master* is non-empty, then output *[Z01_MNAME_NOT_MASTER]* with SOA MNAME name server name(s) and IP address(es) from the set.
+12. If the set *MNAME Not Master* is non-empty, then output *[Z01_MNAME_NOT_MASTER]* with SOA MNAME name server name(s), IP address(es) and SOA SERIAL from the set, along with the SOA SERIAL values from the *SERIAL Nameservers* set.

 13. If the set *MNAME Is Master* is non-empty, then output *[Z01_MNAME_IS_MASTER]* with SOA MNAME name server name(s) and IP address(es) from the set.